 The Plant Group was formally established in 2013 and has three main activities: wildflower walks, surveys of potential or existing Local Wildlife Sites and recording of plants for botanical recording schemes such as those run by the Botanical Society of the British Isles (BSBI).
 Records gathered by UOWG members contributed to the recently published ecological atlas of Shropshire’s flowering plants (see http://bsbi.org.uk/shropshire.html) .
 To ensure we can all do these surveys more effectively the Plant Group also runs informal workshops to hone our skills (whatever our starting point!)

-Walks and recording days in 2017 will be led by Rob Rowe (ecological consultant) with assistance from Cassy Clayton (Natural England).
+Walks and recording days in 2018 will be led by Rob Rowe (ecological consultant) with assistance from Cassy Clayton (Natural England).
 Some of the workshop days are led by appropriate experts; places need to be booked and may involve a charge.
-Details of the Plant Group activities are shown below (click on the image to increase its size) or a leaflet with all the information for 2017 is available as a pdf here.
+A report on Plant Group activities for 2017 is available here as a guide to our activities and a leaflet with all the information for 2018 will be available soon.

 For more information about the activities of the group and queries about the planned outings contact UOWG@shropscwgs.org.uk